 Thanks to the Deaf Society for this Auslan translation of the Shadow Report’s Executive Summary.

-DPO’s, disability representative and advocacy organisations are encouraged to consult with people with disability in the community, and a consultation guide [DOC] has been written to support organisations with this process.
+DPOs, disability representative and advocacy organisations are encouraged to consult with people with disability in the community to help prepare the Civil Society Shadow Report, and a consultation guide [DOC] was been written to support organisations with this process.

-We asked people with disability about their rights in an online survey to help us prepare the Civil Society Shadow Report.
+We asked people with disability about their rights in an online survey.
 In total, 892 people completed the survey.

 Overall the findings highlight:

 - A majority of survey respondents are unable to access the support they need (61%)